-In the classical case the curvature and torsion are important geometric characteristics of the trajectory.
+In the classical case, the curvature and torsion are important geometric characteristics of the trajectory.
 The aim of the present paper is to answer the question: What is the quantum analogue of these classical geometrical notions?
-Partly the answer on this question was given in \cite{Brody96} where the authors from a different perspective than in this paper, namely, considering geometry of quantum statistical interference, derived explicit expression for the curvature of quantum evolution.
+Partly, the answer to this question was given in \cite{Brody96} where the authors from the perspective different from this paper, namely, considering geometry of quantum statistical interference, derived an explicit expression for the curvature of quantum evolution.

-First let us consider some facts of the geometry of the space of quantum states.
-A distance between two quantum states $|\psi_1\rangle$ and $|\psi_2\rangle$ can be defined in different ways.
-In this paper we will refer to the Fubiny-Study distance and the Wootters distance defined, respectively, as follows (for a short review see, for instance, \cite{Dodonov 99})
+First, let us consider some facts of the geometry of the space of quantum states.
+A distance between two quantum states $|\psi_1\rangle$, $|\psi_2\rangle$ which is normed to unity can be defined in different ways.
+In this paper, we will refer to the Fubiny-Study distance and the Wootters distance defined, respectively, as follows: